-The defendant must also agree to meet certain requirements known as “conditions.”
-The most important condition is that the defendant appear at all hearings.
+The defendant must also agree to meet specific requirements known as “conditions.”
+The most important condition is that the defendant appears at all hearings.
 Failure to appear may result in arrest and forfeiture of the bond amount.
-“Failure to Appear” is a separate criminal offense that can result in imprisonment from 6 months to 1 year and the loss of eligibility for probation or suspended sentence.
+“Failure to Appear” is a separate criminal offense that can result in imprisonment from 6 months to 1 year and the loss of eligibility for probation or a suspended sentence.
 Other standard conditions prohibit the defendant from committing a crime or leaving Colorado while released on bail.
 The defendant must acknowledge the existence of a mandatory restraining order that prohibits contact with witnesses or the alleged victim.
-Defendants are commonly required to immediately notify the court of any change in residence or mailing address.
+Defendants are commonly required to immediately notify the court of any residence or mailing address change.

 How can I convince the judge to reduce bail?

-In addition to the bail guidelines, a judge considers the seriousness of the defendants crime and the likelihood they’ll flee when determining bail.
+In addition to the bail guidelines, a judge considers the seriousness of the defendant’s crime and the likelihood they’ll flee when determining bail.
 While there’s no guaranteed way to reduce the bail amount, showing the judge that you have ties to the community is the best way to get bail reduced.
-This can be accomplish that by having family and friends attend the bail hearing to vouch for the defendant.
+This can be accomplished by having family and friends attend the bail hearing to vouch for the defendant.

 Do need to hire an attorney to represent me during the bail hearing?

-An attorney is not required for a bail hearing but some defendants prefer to have one present.
-An attorney may be able to make the case for a reduced bail but the judge has full control when it comes to setting the amount.
+An attorney is not required for a bail hearing, but some defendants prefer to have one present.
+An attorney may be able to make a case for reduced bail, but the judge has complete control when it comes to setting the amount.